cia-ran/free_energy_diagrams/README.md

 I developed this module during my masters in chemistry at the University of Otago, New Zealand.

 An example script to produce a figure is given at /examples/example_script.py.
-An [example script](https://github.com/Ciaran-Ward/free_energy_diagrams/edit/main/examples/example_script.py) showing how to use the module is given and the outputted figur in .svg format and can be seen below.
+An [example script](https://github.com/Ciaran-Ward/free_energy_diagrams/edit/main/examples/example_script.py) showing how to use the module is given and an example of a figure produced by the script is seen below.

 ![Image](/examples/fed_example.svg)